caltechlibrary/archives-exhibit-builder/README.md

 ```

 This script will:
+1. Clean and recreate the `_site/` directory
+2. Copy static assets (CSS and images) to `_site/`
-1. Process all `.md` files in the `content/` directory
+3. Process all `.md` files in the `content/` directory
-2. Skip any files starting with `demo-` (example files only)
-3. Apply the Pandoc template and Lua filters
+4. Apply the Pandoc template and Lua filters
-4. Generate corresponding `.html` files in the root directory
+5. Generate HTML files in the `_site/` directory

-5. Demo files (e.g., `demo-becoming-caltech.md`) are built to the `demo/` directory for reference
+All generated files are placed in the `_site/` directory, which is excluded from version control via `.gitignore`.
+This follows the Jekyll convention for static site generators.

 ## Launch and Deployment